Transistors

 Thermal Interface Materials for Power Electronics: Insights from NREL Study

-This blog summarizes an NREL study on Thermal Interface Materials (TIMs) for power electronics, focusing on their thermal performance, reliability, and cost.
-It evaluated 40 commercial TIMs, with Honeywell PCM 45G/PCM 45F showing the best results, achieving thermal resistance as low as <10 mm²K/W. The study highlights the importance of TIMs in automotive IGBT cooling and notes that while greases and gels are widely used, advanced materials like carbon nanotubes show potential.
+This blog summarizes an NREL study on thermal interface materials (TIMs) for power electronics, focusing on thermal performance, reliability, and cost.
+It evaluated 40 commercial TIMs, with Honeywell PCMs achieving thermal resistance below 10 mm²·K/W. The study highlights the importance of interface control in automotive IGBT cooling applications.